Can you use vinegar to clean your train tracks?

 Other types of tracks are often made using steel, brass or aluminium.
 The problem with steel or brass is that they’re prone to going rusty quicker than not.
 So that’s also something to be mindful of when purchasing your train tracks.

-How to clean your train tracks with Vinegar
+How to clean Model train tracks with Vinegar

-Model train track cleaning is super easy, especially with vinegar.
+Cleaning model train track is super easy, especially with vinegar.
 Now, most people will tell you that a white vinegar solution is going to work best, but most types of vinegar will get the job done.

 If you’ve got a really persistent blemish or piece of rust that you can’t get rid of, consider adding some salt to your vinegar solution.